-Anyhow, as usual, I set about learning all there is to know about sweet rice and to my amazement sweet rice isn’t all that hard to make and the taste is phenomenal.
-Believe it or not, to me, it also tastes like ice cream.
+Anyhow, as usual, I set about learning all there is to know about sweet rice and to my amazement sweet rice isn't all that hard to make and the taste is phenomenal.
+Believe it or not, to me, it also tastes like ice cream while it looks a lot like a porridge.
 So what else did I find out about sweet rice?

 What is Sweet Rice